 - Temporary bridging measure for self-employed professionals (Tozo)

 - Does receiving coronavirus support affect my right of residence?

 Self-employed professionals in the cultural sector can apply for income support available to all self-employed persons in the Netherlands.
 This needs based social benefit is called the Tozo and has been in place since 30 March 2020.
-The current tranche (Tozo 3) started on 1 October 2020 and ends on 31 March 2021.
-This means that you can apply for Tozo 3 at your municipality up and until 31 March 2021.
-Tozo 3 is granted retroactively up to one month prior to the month you applied.
-Details on the next tranche (Tozo 4) have yet to be announced by the government.
+The current tranche (Tozo 4) started on 1 April 2021 and ends on 30 June 2021.
+This means that you can apply for Tozo 4 at your municipality up and until 30 June 2021.
+Tozo 4 is granted retroactively up to one month prior to the month you applied.

 - Income support.
 How much can I get?
 If you are a single household your income is topped up by your municipality to the social minimum for singles of net €1075,44 per month (indexed on 1 January 2021).
 If you are married, in a registered partnership or otherwise fiscal partners (for example because you own a house together or have a child together) your income is topped up by your municipality to the social minimum for partners of net €1536,34 (indexed on 1 January 2021).
 Unfortunately your partner's income is taken into account, which means that that your income is only topped up if your combined income is under €1536,34.

 The Tozo is a needs based social benefit.
 If you were able to make some revenue with your business, the amount of Tozo you are eligible to receive is lowered with that same amount.